Two people smiling in front of a canal.Two people smiling in front of a canal.

 Step 5: Walk the World!

 Get ready to take on your own challenge and raise vital funds for blood cancer research.
-You can enter your activity manually on your fundraising page or connect your page to Strava.
+You can log your fitness manually on your fundraising page or connect your page to Strava.

 Get your free fundraising rewards!